Sony A99 vs RX1R

 Studio photographers will appreciate that the Sony A99 (unlike the RX1R) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the A99 and the RX1R have been discontinued, but can regularly be found used on eBay.
-The A99 was replaced by the Sony A99 II, while the RX1R was followed by the Sony RX1R II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.
+Both the A99 and the RX1R have been discontinued, but can regularly be found used on ebay.
+The A99 was replaced by the Sony A99, while the RX1R was followed by the Sony RX1R II.
+Further information on the features and operation of the A99 and RX1R can be found, respectively, in the Sony A99 Manual (free pdf) or the online Sony RX1R Manual.

 So what is the bottom line?
 Which of the two cameras – the Sony A99 or the Sony RX1R – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.